 The daily life you actually live.
 The texture of your week.
 What you feel when you wake up.
 The roof can only hold what the pillars can support, and the pillars can only stand on a foundation that's real.

 When the foundation is misaligned — when you're living someone else's answer — the pillars compensate.
 One of them (usually work) takes on twice the load.
 The others crack quietly.
 The roof leaks.
 You feel it as exhaustion.
 The exhaustion is a symptom.
-The structure is the cause.
+The structure is the cause and the Blueprint maps your structure.

 About one hundred questions, taken at your own pace.
 Not multiple choice with three answers and a bar chart.
 Real questions, designed to surface the patterns you can't see from inside your own life: what's draining you, what you're carrying that isn't yours, where the structure of your life is bending, and where the smallest change would change everything.